 It’s Virtual Book Club for Kids time of the month again and this months Author is David Shannon – this is another new to me author and we had a lot of trouble decided which book we wanted to read from the many on Amazon this month.
-In the end we choose (this is an affiliate link) A Bad Case of Stripes.
+In the end we choose A Bad Case of Stripes.

 A bad case of Stripes – Tape Resist Art